Do You Need a Motion for Temporary Relief?

 When partners or parents are cooperative at the beginning of the case, but then their relationship deteriorates, there may be a need to request temporary relief later on.

-How do you file a Motion for Temporary Relief?
+How Do You File a Motion for Temporary Relief?

 If you retained an attorney, your attorney should draft the Motion for you.
 Most attorneys spend quite a bit of their time and resources on this motion because its outcome could really affect the overall cost of your divorce or custody case.